Bhaktivedanta Manor: Campaign to save the temple

-During 1985, the devotees tried to buy adjoining land to make road access to the Manor that would bypass the village.
+During 1985, the devotees tried to buy adjoining land to create road access to the Manor that would bypass the village.
 Meanwhile, the council received many more local complaints, leading it to issue an enforcement notice in January 1987 to have the temple closed to the public, citing a breach of the 1000-person daily limit.
 The temple submitted an appeal to the UK's Department of the Environment.
 A series of government inquiries over 1987–89 recognised the importance of Aldenham's position within the Letchmore Heath Conservation Area, and in 1990 the Secretary of State announced that Bhaktivedanta Manor would have to close as a temple.
 Appeals to the British High Court, the Court of Appeal and the European Court for Human Rights – the latter heard as ISKCON and 8 Others v.
 United Kingdom – all similarly failed, and a date of 16 March 1994 was set for the closure.
-In the months leading up to the deadline, the devotees bought the neighbouring land, and submitted a development proposal to Hertsmere Council, with a view to making a road that would bring all traffic into the Manor from the A41, on the opposite (west) side of the property from the village.
+In the months leading up to the deadline, the devotees bought the neighbouring land and submitted a development proposal to Hertsmere Council, with a view to making a road that would bring all traffic into the Manor from the A41, on the opposite (west) side of the property from the village.
 On the day of the proposed closure, a crowd estimated at 36,000 marched on the British government's offices at Westminster in protest, as the council deliberated over the application for a new road.

 The Hertsmere councillors declined the proposal, leading to further campaigning by the devotees and, in early 1996, another appeal to the Department of the Environment.
 By this point, ISKCON's cause had attracted support from the BBC and members of the national Parliament.
 Six months after the appeal was lodged, the Department of the Environment granted permission for the proposed road, with the Secretary of State concluding: